NicodemusGurion/nicodemusgurion.github.io/_includes/QH/P-T.md

 > Also ˹forbidden are˺ married women—except ˹female˺ captives in your possession...

-## Muslims don't have to worry about getting their rape victims pregnant
+## Impregnating rape victims is of no concern

 [Sahih Muslim 1438a](https://sunnah.com/muslim:1438a)